 According to the Gospel of Matthew, Jesus Christ performed the miracle of walking on water.
 That is precisely what this lizard does.

-But not only him.
-Also afloat on the surface of the water are some aquatic birds, such as the achichilique, some spiders, the Brazilian pygmy geo pygmy, which has hydrophobic skin that repels water, and dolphins, which perform certain movements that look like they are playing by walking backwards in the water.
+But not only this creature can do this.
+Also afloat on the surface of the water are some aquatic birds, such as the achichilique, some spiders, the Brazilian geo pygmy gecko (which has hydrophobic skin that repels water), and dolphins, which perform certain movements that look like they are playing by walking backwards in the water.

-▷ What keeps the lizard jesus christ from sinking?
+▷ What keeps the basilisk lizard from sinking?

-This ability of the basilisk Jesus Christ to walk, or rather run, on water is due to the physical principle known as surface tension, due to the cohesive forces that act on the molecules of any liquid to hold them together.
+This ability of the basilisk to walk, or rather run, on water is due to the physical principle known as surface tension, which is due to the cohesive forces that act on the molecules of any liquid to hold them together.

 The basilisk, when running in a hurry, takes advantage of a sort of interface between air and water, turning the water into a trampoline (Glasheen, Mcmahon 1996).

 It runs very fast on the surface of the water, taking advantage of the fact that its hind legs have a kind of dermal fins or lobes that open, increasing its support surface.